Kel Tec RDB Review: Is it worth it?

 So what else do you need to know about the Kel Tec RDB bullpup rifle?
 Some of the most innovative aspects you’d expect from Kel Tec are found here in the RDB.

-These include an ejection system that keeps your line of sight free from spent casings, allowing you to more precisely and safely operate the RDB.
+These include a downward ejection system that keeps your line of sight free from spent casings, allowing you to more precisely and safely operate the RDB.
 But, if you’ve read our other Kel Tec reviews here at Gun University, you know that things don’t always work as well in reality as intended.

 Kel Tec RDB Features